mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step8.md

  Let's clean up the environment by deleting the pods we deployed in the previous steps:

-To delete the `nginx` pod in the `frontend` namespace, type  belwo command:
+To delete the `nginx` pod in the `frontend` namespace, type the below command:

 `kubectl delete pod nginx -n frontend`{{execute}}